 The information and communications technology industry in Ireland

 The technology sector is one of the most attractive industries in Ireland mostly due to the collaboration between IBEC (Irish Business and Employers’ Confederation) and the ISA (Irish Software Association).
 The two agencies have worked together to develop a strategy to attract international corporations that have opened companies in Ireland.

 The Irish ICT industry is considered one of the fastest growing industries in the world because of the skilled labor force, relatively low cost and great potential it offers to foreign investors.
 Our team of company formation agents in Ireland may provide relevant information referring to the quality of the Irish workforce, which is able to meet the current needs of the companies operating in the ICT industry.

 Ireland is currently the second largest exporter of computer and IT services worldwide.
 Other than the workforce, the open economy and the taxation system has allowed Ireland to attract 8 of the 10 largest IT companies in the world that have set up subsidiaries and branch offices in Ireland.
 The IT&C industry in Ireland provides more than 50 billion euros per year from exports to the country’s economy.

-For information about investment incentives in the most attractive industries please contact our specialists in company incorporation in Ireland.
+For information about investment incentives in the most attractive Irish industries please contact our consultants in company incorporation in Ireland.